seandorsett/copilot-agent-and-mcp/hands-on/02-chat-agent-exercises.md

 ### Steps

+1. Go to your IDE
+2. Open the newly created repository
-1. Open VS Code and use Copilot Chat in Agent Mode.
+3. Open GitHub Copilot Chat in Agent Mode

-2. Create a prompt like this:
+4. Create a prompt like this:
    ```
    I want to add a search feature to the book list that filters books by title or author.
    The search should work in real-time as the user types.